Mangorei Track to Pouakai Hut

 In winter conditions upper tracks can have snow and ice - check with Egmont National Park Visitor Centre for up to date track conditions.

 Time: 1.5 hr one way

 From the road end the track crosses farmland to the boundary of Egmont National Park.
 From here it climbs a spur on the Pouakai Range, arriving finally at the Mangakotukutuku Falls.
 A Māori oven can be found just below the junction of the Falls track on the true left side.
 Care must be taken not to disturb this archaeological feature.

 When crossing farmland please respect private property, leave gates as you find them and stay on the route.

 Getting there: Follow Kent Road from State Highway 3 south of New Plymouth.
 Turn right onto Maude Road and follow it to the end.
 Limited car parking available.

 Time: 4 - 5 hr return or overnight

 Distance: 5 km to the hut

-From the car parking area walk up the driveway, turning left at the water tank and heading into the bush.
+From the car park, follow the path back up to Mangorei Road and walk to the road end.
+Then follow the track signage up a driveway and into the bush.
 The track climbs steadily up many steps to the 16 bunk Pouakai Hut.
 Walk five minutes past the hut for great views down over Ahukawakawa Swamp.
 From here turn left at the track junction to access the Pouakai Tarns (pools) – a further 10 minutes walk along the Pouakai Track.

 This is a good short day tramp, or you can stay over night at Pouakai Hut.